ros2/ros2_documentation/source/About-introspection.rst

 Introspection
 =============

+Sometimes you need to understand what is happening inside your robot's software.
+This article summarizes the ROS developer tools and guidance available to help with introspection.

-**Area: ROS-tools | Content-type: about | Experience: beginner, intermediate, expert**
+**Area: introspection, tools | Content-type: about | Experience: beginner, intermediate, expert**

 .. contents:: Table of Contents
    :local:

 Summary
 -------
 Understanding what is happening inside your robot's software is key to understanding how to improve it.
-Introspection tools in ROS allow you to understand and modify at run-time node state, parameters, flowing data, and more.
+Introspection tools in ROS allow you to understand, and modify at run-time,node state, parameters, flowing data, and more.

 Core ROS packages: